MICKEY’S VERY MERRY CHRISTMAS PARTY: A REVIEW

 I recommend people go to Walt Disney World in the early part of the Christmas season…so how can I not send them to this show?

 It’s silly and fun!

-In mid-November 2016 I had a chance to see it again on Tuesday the 15th and Friday the 18th, my ninth and tenth visits to this party.
+In November 2018 I had a chance to see it again, on Friday the 8th, my twelfth visit to this party.
 The rest of this entry is the review of that visit.
-(Note that some of the photos are from my earlier visits, where they turned out better those nights…)
+(Note that some of the photos are from my earlier visits, where they turned out better than those I took that night…)

 MICKEY’S VERY MERRY CHRISTMAS PARTY

 Noted already are the parade and fireworks, both in special Christmas versions.

 The parade, called Mickey’s Once Upon a Christmastime Parade, happens twice each night, at 8.30 and 11p.